 Now that you’ve seen some of the Silver Falls State Park RV campgrounds, you next need to decide on the best time to visit Silver Falls State Park.
 This depends on many factors.
 Every season brings with it both blessings and challenges.
 Before planning your trip, check out what the different seasons can offer.

-With trails often covered in icy white powder in winter, the photo opportunities at Silver Falls State Park at this time of year are practically endless.
+With trails often covered in icy white powder during the winter, the photo opportunities at Silver Falls State Park at this time of year are practically endless.
 But, be careful.
 Those trails can get quite slippery!
 You’ll have more than enough space to yourself as you take in the breathtaking sight of waterfalls framed with a backdrop of snowy rocks and trees.
 Many RV parks are closed in the winter, though, so you might have to sleep further away than you would’ve preferred.
-It'll get quite chilly — so make sure you dress warmly — and that your RV is equipped with enough blankets to keep you toasty!
+It'll get quite chilly — so make sure you dress warm!

 Summer is one of the drier seasons at Silver Falls State Park.
 Hit the trails with little fear of needing to bring an umbrella or getting your boots excessively dirty — unless you enjoy that sort of thing.
 Be aware, though, that as with spring, tourists aplenty make their way to Silver Falls State Park in the summer.
 It will be even harder to get an RV campground on short notice during this time than in spring or fall, so plan accordingly and book early.